Robert A. McClure explained

 World War I

 After his graduation, McClure joined the Philippine Constabulary in August 1916 as a 3rd Lieutenant.
-During his service in the counter-insurgency force, McClure accepted a commission as an Infantry 2nd Lieutenant in the Regular Army on August 9, 1917, four months after the American entry into World War I, with the 31st Infantry Regiment stationed at Fort William McKinley, Philippine Islands.
-McClure subsequently served in Tianjin, Republic of China, as part of the 15th Infantry Regiment in 1918.[1]
+The Philippine Constabulary was a militarized Filipino police force established by the U.S. Army after the Spanish-American War in 1898.
+Led by U.S. officers, its mission was to conduct counterinsurgency operations.
+[3] During his service in the counter-insurgency force, McClure accepted a commission as an Infantry 2nd Lieutenant in the United States Army on August 9, 1917, four months after the American entry into World War I. His first assignment was with the 31st Infantry Regiment based out of Fort William McKinley, Philippine Islands.
+McClure subsequently served in Tianjin, Republic of China, as part of the 15th Infantry Regiment in 1918.[4]
 The unit was responsible for securing rail access between the port of Qinhuangdao, Tianjin and Tongzhou.

 Interwar years